|

 Bison

-Bison is named in honor of the buffalo (bison), once numerous across the prairies.
+Bison is named in honor of the native Bison (often called buffalo in error), once numerous across the prairies.
 The community is known for its quaint tree-lined Main Street and large city park.

 Churches